Evel Knievel’s son suing Disney over character in ‘Toy Story 4’

 “Duke Caboom’s first line in the film is, ‘look who jumped 40 buses and landed back into my life,’” the complaint said, “then introduces himself to Woody as ‘Duke Caboom, Canada’s greatest stuntman,’ before proceeding to strike a series of poses on his motorcycle, evocative of the classic Evel Knievel Stunt Cycle commercials.”

-Photos in the court filing put Caboom side-by-side with Knievel, who died in 2007 at 69.
+Photos in the court filing put Caboom side by side with Knievel, who died in 2007 at age 69.

 Consumers and film reviewers “universally caught on to the connection,” the lawsuit observed, while the movie company avoided making any public association, connection or comparison “even if directly asked.”
 The complaint highlights 11 film reviews that explicitly reference the connection between Knievel and Caboom, adding that many viewers acknowledged the similarities on social media as well.